sahba-t/Locality_sensitive_Hashing/README.md

-# AlgLab3
+# Locality-sensitive Hashing
-Uses local sensitive hashing to classify documents based on the class of their neighres neighbor
+Uses local sensitive hashing to classify documents based on the class of their nearest neighbor.